OnePlus 7: Network compatibility

 The regular OnePlus 7 was not available in the United States.

 Variants

 Both OnePlus 7 and OnePlus 7 Pro have several variants.
-The differences are usually with the supported brands.
+The differences are usually with the supported bands.
 The pricing for the OnePlus 7 varied across international markets.
 OnePlus 7 has been sold for as much as $690 in Europe but later got a price reduction, retailing for as low as $465 when purchased directly from OnePlus.
 A Mirror Blue variant, which was launched in India, cost roughly $480.
 The price of the base model of OnePlus 7 Pro was around $670 while its higher end variants were sold for as much as $749.

 Reception

 The OnePlus 7 Pro was received positively, with CNET giving it an 8.8/10, The Verge giving it an 8.5/10, Wired giving it an 8/10 and Engadget giving it a 91.
 The screen, performance, cameras and design were all praised, but it received some criticism for the lack of an IP Rating, wireless charging and a headphone jack.
 Engadget called it "a beast of a device that delivers fantastic mobile cinematic plus gaming experience, and one that’s in a well-designed package".